CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 applications developers to incorporate CGNS I/O into their offerings.

-Several CGNS-compatible applications have indeed been developed, and more continue to appear, this web site has :ref:`a page with an informational list of the known applications compliant with CGNS
+Several CGNS-compatible applications have indeed been developed, and more continue to appear, this website has :ref:`a page with an informational list of the known applications compliant with CGNS
 <CGNSCompliantSoftware>`.